Home Wiring 101

 Other ways to tell if you need to upgrade your wiring are: frequently blown fuses or tripped circuit breakers; a tingling sensation when you touch appliances; flickering or dimming lights; too few switches, outlets, and lights; and/or frequent extension cord use.
 Any of these could signal a multitude of problems, all of which are dangerous and should be remedied as soon as possible.

 Upgrading the wiring throughout your home isn’t a small undertaking, but it’s one worth doing.
 Rewiring a 1,500 to 3,000 square foot home can cost between $8,000 and $15,000.
 It can take anywhere between 5 and 14 days and is a very invasive undertaking since the electrician will have to open your walls to do it.
 It’s best to rewire during another remodeling project, as they generally already require opening up walls and can expedite the process.
 You can also opt to install structured wiring when you rewire, which includes heavy-duty data cables.
-This will prepare you for the demands of future appliances and even some already on the market such as TVs and smart thermostats, which you can learn more about here.
+This will prepare you for the demands of future appliances and even some already on the market such as TVs and smart thermostats.
 Also, installing wire that is one size larger than required will pay for itself and begin providing savings after about two years.

 In order to ensure the safety of your family and property, make sure that the wiring in your home is up-to-date.
 Doing so will save you money down the road, and potentially your life.